Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser/README.md

 ## Supported Components
 We continue to add support for additional capabilities in the Snowflake Semantic View.
 Below is a mapping of the supported and explicitly not supported aspects of Tableau features in the Semantic View.
+Any orphaned elements will be included in the returned object with explanations.
 ![Supported Features](images/supported.png)

 ## Feedback